1. Event date

 Mytholmroyd Community Centre (MYCC), Caldene Avenue, there will be tea, coffee and breakfast pastries to get you fueled up from 6am to 7.45am.

-Vehicles can be parked at MYCC for the duration of the event.
+Vehicles can be parked at MYCC for the duration of the 4 day event (hefty fees apply for everyday parking).
 Camper vans can park out front of Community Centre prior to the start.

 The event hub is 5 minutes from Mytholmroyd train station on the Leeds to Manchester Pennine line.